phumnaba/vue-star-wars/README.md

 <br />
 <img src="src/assets/images/add-character-form.png" height="350" /> <img src="src/assets/images/edit-character-form.png" height="350" /> <img src="src/assets/images/delete-character-modal.png" height="350" width="550" />

-These are the different Modal Form components and will be opened on clicking the respective action buttons.
-Add and Aedit character components built using reusable ManageCharacterForm component.
-The header and footer submit button text is populated dynamically.
-The form is having some very basic required validations for the 5 fields which are shown in the character entity table.
-Apart from these 5 fields, rest other fields will be disabled to edit.
+- These are the different Modal Form components and will be opened on clicking the respective action buttons from Characters table.
+- Add and Edit character components built using reusable ManageCharacterForm component where based on passed props, the modal title and submit button text populated dynamically.
+- The ManageCharacterForm form is having some very basic required validations for the 5 fields which are shown in the character entity table.
-After entering the valid details and clicking on respective action button i.e. Add Character, Edit Character or Delete character, the characterList will be updated with addition of new object or updation of existing object or deletion of existing object.
+- Apart from these 5 fields, rest other fields will be disabled to edit in Edit mode.
+- The Add Character button initially will be disabled and once all the mandatory fields have valid data filled in, the button will be enabled.
+- In Edit character modal, if we remove data for any of the mandatory input field(s), then Edit Character button will be disabled.
+- After clicking on delete icon for any character, Delete character confirmation dialog will open and after clicking on Yes button, the selected character gets deleted from the characters list.
+- As there is no API available to store StarWars character, Add and Edit character actions will update the data to the list of characters array stored in VueX store

 ## Installation

 ### Project setup
 After successfully cloning this project, create a feature branch from development branch for any development work.
-Then run below command to install all the required dependency packages which are required for running the application locally.
+Then run below command to install all the required dependencies or packages which are required for setting up and running the application on local environment.
 ```
 npm install
 ```

 ### Compiles and hot-reloads for development
-Once all the required dependencies get installed successfully, now its the time to run and host the project on local development environment.
+Once all of the required dependencies gets installed successfully, now its the time to run and host the project on local development environment.
 Run the below command to do so.
-This webpack script will compile the code.
+This webpack script will compile the code and will host the portal on localhost server.
 ```
 npm run serve
 ```